UbiquityRobotics/learn2/docs/requirements/workstation.rst

 It is designed to work well in environments with limited connectivity, making it ideal for robotics applications.

+..
+TODO: Why do we use it with out robots?
+Maybe a quick list could help.

 Installation Prerequisites
 --------------------------